petitepirate/mystery3/conceptual.md

 - How do you collect data from the body of the request using Flask?

-	 !!!!!!!!!!!!!!!!!!I think this is asking for request.form? save that to a variable to be saved in database
+	request.form/request.body/request.args and save that to a variable to be saved in database

 - What is a cookie and what kinds of things are they commonly used for?